-The Douglas DC-2 was a 14-seat, twin-engine airliner produced by the American company Douglas Aircraft Corporation starting in 1934 to compete with the Boeing 247.
-In 1935 Douglas produced a larger version called the DC-3, which became one of the most successful aircraft in history.
+The Douglas DC-2 was a 14-seat, twin-engine airliner produced from 1934 by the Douglas Aircraft Company at their factory at Santa Monica, California.
+The aircraft was designed to compete with the Boeing 247.
+In 1935 Douglas produced a larger version, the DC-3, which became one of the most successful aircraft in history.

 In the early 1930s, fears about the safety of wooden aircraft structures compelled the American aviation industry to develop all-metal types.
 With the United Airlines having a monopoly on the Boeing 247, rival Transcontinental and Western Air issued a specification for an all-metal tri-motor.
 The response of the Douglas Aircraft Company was more radical.
 When it flew on July 1, 1933, the prototype DC-1 had a highly robust tapered wing, a retractable undercarriage, and only two 690 hp (515 kW) Wright radial engines driving variable-pitch propellers.
 It seated 12 passengers.

-A total of 130 Civil DC-2s were built with another 62 for the United States military.
-In 1935, Don Douglas stated in an article, that the DC-2 cost approximately $80,000 per aircraft, if mass produced.
-Although overshadowed by its ubiquitous successor, it was the DC-2 that first showed that passenger air travel could be comfortable, safe and reliable.
+A total of 130 civil DC-2s were built with another 62 for the United States military.
+In 1935, Donald Douglas stated in an article, that the DC-2 cost approximately $80,000 per aircraft, if mass produced.
+Although overshadowed by its ubiquitous successor the DC-3, it was the DC-2 that first showed that passenger air travel could be comfortable, safe and reliable.

 First Flight: May 11, 1934